benjamincrozat/content/posts/php-enums.md

 For PHP developers, the great news is that as of PHP 8.1, Enums are now part of the PHP core.
 Yes, you heard it right!
 PHP now provides built-in support for Enums.

-## A Brief History of Enums in PHP
+## A brief history of Enums in PHP

 Before PHP 8.1, PHP did not have built-in support for Enums.
 While this lack of Enums did not prevent developers from writing code, it did mean that PHP lacked a tool found in many other languages that can make coding safer and more efficient.